TheShinyBunny/CommandAPI/README.md

 }
 ```
 Note that `Sender` is not part of the syntax, thus will not be parsed from the input.
 More on that later on.
-The annotations are a way to add custom validation and behaviour to the registeration process as well as parsing.
+The annotations are a way to add custom validation and behaviour to the registration process as well as parsing.
 So in this case, `@Range` determines the minimum allowed value for the `min` or `max` arguments, and if provided a number smaller then the minimum or greater than the maximum, an InvalidArgumentException you can catch is thrown.
 It will have a message you can send to the user.

 The `@Default` annotation makes the argument be optional, so if it is not provided it will use the value described in the annotation.